List

 Flee (2022)

-An innovative documentary that uses animation to conceal the identity of its pseudonymous subject, Flee made Oscar history when it became the first film nominated for Best Animated Feature, Best Documentary and Best International Feature.
+An innovative documentary that uses animation to conceal the identity of its subject, Flee made Oscar history when it became the first film nominated for Best Animated Feature, Best Documentary and Best International Feature.
 The documentary, which movingly presents the refugee experience with honesty and compassion, centres around a series of interviews between director Jonas Poher Rasmussen and his childhood friend Amin, who, after years of secrecy, finally opens up about his gruelling journey from Afghanistan to Denmark as the Mujahadeen came to power.

 Loving Vincent (2017)